L-meck/t/README.md

 A new weird project. 👀

-## Starter kit 🐾 to something to something awesome.!
+## Starter kit 🐾 to something awesome.!